Cybersex trafficking: Victims

 Victims, predominantly women and children, are abducted, threatened, or deceived.
 Others are drugged.
 They are held captive and locked up in rooms with covered or no windows and a webcam.
 They experience physical and psychological trauma.
 Gang rape has occurred on webcam.
 Some are coerced into incest.
 Victims have been denied food, deprived of sleep, and been forced to perform when sick.
 They have contracted diseases, including tuberculosis, while in captivity.
 A number are assaulted or tortured.

 Victims can be exploited in any location where the cybersex traffickers have a computer, tablet, or phone with internet connection.
 These locations, commonly referred to as 'cybersex dens,' can be in homes, hotels, offices, internet cafes, and other businesses, making them extremely difficult or impossible for law enforcement to identify.
 The number of cybersex trafficking victims is unknown.
 Some victims are simultaneously forced into prostitution in a brothel or other location.

 Rescues involving live streaming commercial sexual exploitation of children by parents often require a separation of the minors from the families and new lives for them in a shelter.

 Some victims are not physically transported and held captive, but rather victims of online sextortion.
-Online game platforms with large child audiences have also been identified as potential environments where grooming may begin, particularly when adults and minors interact in unmoderated digital spaces.
 Minors are threatened, webcam blackmailed, or bullied to film themselves committing online sexual acts.
 Victims have been coerced to self-penetrate, in what has been called 'rape at a distance.'
 Others are deceived, including by phony romantic partners who are really rape or child pornography distributors, to film themselves masturbating.
 The videos are live streamed to purchasers or recorded for later sale.

 Those who are of a lower class, discriminate race, minority, or other social disadvantages are at an increased risk of being victimized.
 The cybersex trafficking and or non-consensual dissemination of sexual content involving women and girls, often involving threats, have been referred to as "digital gender violence" or 'online gender-based violence.'

 Victims, despite being coerced, continue to be criminalized and prosecuted in certain jurisdictions.